MattJBorowski1991/RadixSortNCU/README.md

 ## Overview

+The optimization has been conducted in the sequence below.

-Top-p pipeline: it is dominates by the Radix Sort pipeline - **72-83%** depending on vocab size.
+Top-p pipeline: dominated by the Radix Sort pipeline - **72-83%** depending on vocab size.
+Radix pipeline: dominated by the on-host loop (for per-block offsets) for smaller vocabs (**70%**), and by the Radix kernel for larger vocabs (**63%**).
+Radix kernel: Nsight Compute optimizations cause the removal of the presented bottlenecks but introduce side effect and close to no improvement in performance.
+Hillis-Steele kernel: the replacement of the on-host loop with the Hillis-Steele prefix sum kernel causes large perf improvement: over **3x** for small vocab sizes.

 Next steps: Move Radix from binary to multi-bit & optimize the kernels deeper with NCU.
-Radix Sort dominates the top-p pipeline, accounting for **72–83%** of latency depending on vocabulary size.
-For small vocabularies the on-host per-block offset loop dominates (~**70%**), while the radix kernel dominates at larger vocabularies (~**63%**).
-Nsight Compute changes removed some bottlenecks but introduced side effects with little net performance improvement.
-Replacing the on-host loop with a Hillis–Steele prefix-sum yields >**3x** speedups for small vocabularies.

-Next steps: move radix to multi-bit and perform deeper kernel optimizations with Nsight Compute.

 ## 📊 Profiling Results